pecheny/ExtendingUnityEditor/Readme.md

 ![](https://raw.githubusercontent.com/pecheny/ExtendingUnityEditor/master/Assets/07-PropertyDrawer/Preview/preview.png)

-This example shows how to make customization for renderind field of exact type in any MonoBehaviour.
+This example shows how to make customization for rendering field of exact type in any MonoBehaviour.
 In this case it would be bit mask picker (like unity layers) where you can mark channels on different objects and then check if any two of them crosses or not.
 You can see the application of this property drawer in the following sample "08-CustomInspector/AnimationSample"

 ## Animation Sample